symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 Let’s get into some code
 ************************

-If you have followed the previous guide, right now you should own a ``supply mutable`` mosaic.
+If you have followed the previous guide, right now you should own a ``supply mutable`` :doc:`mosaic<../../concepts/mosaic>` .

-Increase to ``2.000.000`` the initial supply.
-Sign and announce a :ref:`mosaic supply change transaction <mosaic-supply-change-transaction>`.
+To increase the initial supply to ``2.000.000``, define a :ref:`mosaic supply change transaction <mosaic-supply-change-transaction>` setting the target mosaicId.

 .. example-code::